vimpostor/quickcurver/doc/NETWORK.md

 * Game dimension as QPoint

-### Pong packet from client
+### Pong packet from server

 The server sends the current time as received from the corresponding Ping packet.
+The client MUST calculate the ping by computing the time difference between now and the time of the Ping relayed over this Pong packet.
+The server also sends the index of the player that it responds to and it additionally sends all estimated pings from all clients.